widelang/draft/README.md

 } .
 "Welcome, Stranger!"
 ```

+In the above example, you must use {} to nest, because that could mean totally different logic.

 Wide has no null, nil, void, None, Option madness keywords to mean voidness.

 If you need to check the existence of a value, you check agains it's state just passing the Entity and using the `?.` symbols together.

 ```lua